 When recommending alarms, the theory we use is to put one motion sensor in every ground floor room where someone can access from outside via door or window and one door contact per each outside door.

 Yale alarms come with motion sensors and door contacts.
 They also do key fobs and smoke detectors as add-on devices.
-However, they do not offer the full range provided by professional burglar alarms range – such as shock detectors, glass breakers, carbon monoxide sensors, ceiling sensors, outdoor sensors, contacts or specialist quad sensors for use in conservatories and sun rooms.
+However, they do not offer the full range of sensors provided by professional burglar alarms range – such as shock detectors, glass breakers, carbon monoxide sensors, ceiling sensors, outdoor sensors, contacts, or specialist quad sensors for use in conservatories and sun rooms.
 Yale’s pet-friendly sensors aren’t as good as professional-grade sensors.

-9) How to install Yale alarm?
+9) How to install the Yale alarm?